wontonst/php-quotemedia-api/README.md

 <!-- DO NOT EDIT README.MD DIRECTLY, YOUR CHANGES WILL BE WIPED OUT.
 PLEASE EDIT generate_readme.php INSTEAD! -->

-**Disclaimer**: this library is still in development.
-There are weird behaviors like closing price=last price because it's ported from application specific code.

 # QuoteMedia API PHP Library

 This library is intended to make QuoteMedia API calls easier to manage.